What is a Stock Symbol (Ticker)?

 Stock Symbols of Companies Trading Different Classes of Shares

 Companies that trade more than one class of shares have the class added to their suffix.
-For example, the letters “PR” and the letter assigned to its class are added if a company is a preferred stock.
+For example, the letters “PR” and the letter assigned to its class are added for its preferred stock.
 Take, for example, a hypothetical stock named Masterfile’s Solutions Corporate Preferred B-shares.
-The company’s ticker symbol would be something like MSC.PR.A.
+The company’s ticker symbol could be something like MSC.PR.B.

 Another salient feature of a stock symbol is to denote whether a particular class of shares has voting rights.
 It is common with companies that trade multiple share classes.
 For example, Alphabet Inc. has two share classes listed and traded on NASDAQ with ticker symbols GOOGL and GOOG.